 Visit online forums to see what questions people ask and what problems they are trying to solve.
-Do a keyword research to find keywords that a lot of people are searching, but for which not many sites are competing.
+Do keyword research to find keywords that a lot of people are searching, but for which, not many sites are competing.
 Check out your potential competitors by visiting their sites and taking note of what they’re doing to fill the demand.
-Then you can use what you’ve learned and create a product for a market that already exists — and do it better than the competition.
+Then you can use what you’ve learned and created a product for a market that already exists — and do it better than the competition.

-It’s worth taking some time to choose a unique name for your online business.
+It’s worth taking some time choosing a unique name to have for your online business.
 Once you have a name in mind, you can conduct a Google search to see if any similarly named businesses come up.
 You can also search trademarked names at the U.S. Patent and Trademark Office website, and most states allow you to search registered business names online.
 A unique name helps i) market your business; ii) minimizes the chance that a similarly named business will accuse you of trademark infringement; iii) increases the chance that you’ll be able to get a domain name that matches your business name; iv) complies with state law requirements that corporation or LLC names be different than all other entity names registered in your state.

 Business Structure and Business Formation

-When you start a business, you must decide whether you’ll operate as a sole proprietorship, limited liability company or corporation.
+When you start a business, you must decide whether you’ll operate as a sole proprietorship, limited liability company, or corporation.

 Sole Proprietorship.
 An individual or husband and wife can operate as a sole proprietorship.
 This is the simplest type of business structure and you don’t need to file any paperwork to set one up.
 However, sole proprietors have no protection from liability for the business’s debts and obligations.

 Limited Liability Company or Corporation.
 An LLC is generally more flexible and involves less record-keeping and reporting than a corporation.
 However, a corporation may be a good choice if you want to bring in money from outside investors.
-Owners or members of these entities are typically not personally liable for the businesses obligation.
+Owners or members of these entities are typically not personally liable for the business’s obligation.

 You’ll form an LLC or corporation by filing documents (articles of incorporation or articles of organization) with the state agency that handles business filings (typically a division of the Secretary of State’s Office).
 You’ll also need to pay a filing fee, which varies from state to state.
 For most small businesses, it’s best to file formation documents in the state where you’re located.
 By doing this, you’ll avoid the added costs of registering to do business in your home state and hiring an out-of-state registered agent.
-However, if your business will have significant nationwide activity or you expect to attract venture capital, you might consider incorporating in Delaware. .
+However, if your business will have a significant nationwide activity or you expect to attract venture capital, you might consider incorporating in Delaware. .
 Once your corporation or LLC is formed, you’ll receive a certificate confirming that your new business entity exists.

 Obtain a Domain Name

 As soon as you filed the organizational paperwork for your new business, register a domain name for your business.
 The domain name is your Internet address, typically ending in “.com.”
 You can check your proposed domain name’s availability by typing it into the address bar of your Internet browser and seeing if an existing website appears.
-Many companies offer domain name registration—you simply set up an account, identify the name you want to register and pay an annual fee.
+Many companies offer domain name registration—you simply set up an account, identify the name you want to register, and pay an annual fee.

-Finances, Sales Tax and Licensing Requirements
+Finances, Sales Tax, and Licensing Requirements

 - EIN.
 You can obtain a federal tax ID number from the Internal Revenue Service website.
 If you’re a sole proprietor or a single-member LLC, you can opt to use your Social Security number instead.